How the Commodity Supplemental Food Program (CSFP) helps low-income seniors get free food.

 Wisconsin

 There are many other benefits to this program.
-The charities and non-profits that disburse free food to senior citizens in your community, and that also help kids or pregnant women, will offer other social services.
-The goal of CSFP is to ensure the most vulnerable in the population get free commodities, dairy items such as cheese or protein including peanut butter and more.
-Get more details on USDA commodity program and how it helps.
+The charities and non-profits that disburse free food to senior citizens in your community will offer other social services as well.
+As the goal of CSFP is to ensure the most vulnerable in the population get free commodities, dairy items such as cheese or protein including peanut butter and more at the same time as access to other benefits.
+Get more details on what recipients get from the USDA commodity program.

 Related Content From Needhelppayingbills.com